grpc-ecosystem/grpc-spring/examples/grpc-observability/README.md

 ## Set up the Prometheus to collect the gRPC metrics

-Once the frontend/backend microservices are deployed (either locally or on cloud), you may set up the Prometheus to start scrape the metrics from them.
+Once the frontend/backend microservices are deployed (either locally or on cloud), you may set up the Prometheus to start scraping the metrics from them.
 Depends on where you run the frontend/backend microservices, you may need to deploy the Prometheus to a proper location to be able to access them, such as, the same cloud, etc.